Driving in Mexico: 14 Things You Need to Know

 Stop!

-Especially when you're planning to drive in Mexico City, it's useful to know basic traffic signs.
+Especially when you're driving in Mexico, and even more so in Mexico City, it's useful to know basic traffic signs.
 You can differentiate the traffic signs in Mexico according to their colors:

 • Blue traffic signs are informative.
 They help you identify parking lots and some services.
 The most important one is a white “E” on a blue background.
-It says Estacimiento—parking—and means “Parking permitted” or “Parking lot is here”.
+It says Estacionamiento—parking—and means “Parking permitted” or “Parking lot”.

 • Yellow traffic signs are warnings.
-They alert you of pedestrians, falling rocks, road narrows and other important things.
+They alert you of pedestrians, falling rocks, road narrowing, speed bumps (topes!), and other important things.

 Building in Mexico, driving in Mexico